13 of the most-liked players in PL history: Zola, Alonso, Crouch & more

 The man who played 73 minutes in goal at Old Trafford, conceding just once and making impressive stops to deny Andy Cole, Ryan Giggs and Brian McClair, a month after having to do the same at Middlesbrough and keeping a clean sheet.

-The man who, after Leeds were recently beaten at Cardiff, tweeted a video of himself singing and dancing to Marching On Together for no apparent reason.
+The man who, after Leeds were beaten at Cardiff a couple of years ago, tweeted a video of himself singing and dancing to Marching On Together for no apparent reason.